 For example, studies of physical phenomena will look very different than those in the social sciences.
 In the same vein, studies that use designed factorial experiments, observational studies, and surveys will all look different from each other.
 While studies can differ drastically, they all use aspects of the same roadmap I lay out.

 This roadmap relates to scientific studies that include statistical analysis because my blog is all about statistical analysis.
 However, even purely qualitative studies will share many of the same steps.
+Learn about qualitative research.

 The steps in a scientifically rigorous study are the following: